Website Graphic Design is just a matter of taste.

 I will willingly admit that some sites I design are not to my own taste, but they are always to my customer’s taste and comply to the rules of good design.

 For this reason, as you browse my portfolio, you will see that all the sites I have developed are quite different.

 You will find some designers who are very precious about their “art”, but really it is simply a matter of taste.
 However there are some basic principles to bear in mind when considering graphic design.

-I design so that the website will look best on a standard size screen.
+I design so that the website will look best on a standard size screen, tablet and mobile phone.

 Graphic designers tend to use huge screens and some design sites to suit those screens, completely forgetting that most people don’t have that luxury, with the end result that viewers are forever having to use the horizontal scroll bar to see the whole page.